ucsd-cse110-fa23/cse-110-project-team-15/README.md

 ```
 git pull
 ```
 Make sure to clear Java workspace and restart VSCode.
-To run the build locally through gradle, do:
+To run the server and then build locally through gradle, do:

 ```
-javac Server.java
-java Server
+java src/main/server/Server
 ./gradlew run
 ```